48th Armored Division (United States): History

 "To prepare for challenges in Western Europe, the new troop basis authorized the conversion of four National Guard infantry divisions to armored divisions."
 Georgia, and Florida agreed to convert and on 1 November 1955 the 48th Division was redesignated as an armored division.

+As a result of the changeover from an infantry division to an armoured division, the Tank Company of the 124th Infantry Regiment at Lake City was converted and redesignated on 1 November 1955 as Headquarters and Service Company, 187th Tank Battalion.
+In April 1959, the company became Headquarters Company (less battalion medical section), 1st Medium Tank Battalion, 187th Armor.
+It was reorganized and redesignated 15 February 1963 as Headquarters Company, 1st Battalion, 187th Armor; concurrently relieved from assignment to the 48th Armored Division and assigned to the 53d Separate Infantry Brigade.

 When the 51st Infantry Division was inactivated in 1963, some of its units, both from Florida and South Carolina, were assigned to the 48th Armored Division.
-On 1 October 1957 the 48th Armored Division headquarters was transferred from Macon, Georgia, to Jacksonville, Florida, as Major General Maxwell Snyder took command.
+After the 51st Division was inactivated, the 53rd Infantry Brigade was reorganized and redesignated 1 March 1964 as the 53d Armored Brigade.

 When the Army National Guard experienced its next major reorganization in 1967, the 48th Armored Division was chosen for inactivation, which occurred on 1 January 1968.

-Soldiers and units in Florida were assigned to the 53d Infantry Brigade, predecessor to today's 53d Infantry Brigade Combat Team.
+Soldiers and units in Florida were assigned to the 53d Infantry Brigade, which reformed from the 53rd Armoured Brigade on 20 January 1968.
+The 53rd Infantry Brigade became a Infantry Brigade Combat Team in the 21st century.
 The number "48" was carried on by the Georgia National Guard and is today the 48th Infantry Brigade Combat Team.